kerl/kerl/README.md

 Unless explicitely disabled, agner is installed automatically in the sandboxes for supported Erlang/OTP versions.

+All done so that, once a specific release has been built, creating a new installation is as fast as possible.

 Downloading
 ===========

 You can download the script directly from github:

     $ curl -O https://github.com/evax/kerl/raw/master/kerl

+Then ensure its executable

     $ chmod a+x kerl

+and drop it in your $PATH

 How it works
 ============